 How much does a money transmitter bond cost in South Carolina?

-South Carolina has become the 49th state to regulate money transmitters, requiring a $50,000 bond plus $10,000 per each additional business location.
-The bond is not to exceed $250,000, though the Attorney General can increase the bond amount to $1 million at their discretion.
+South Carolina has become the 49th state to regulate money transmitters, requiring a $50,000 bond plus $10,000 per each additional business location, not to exceed an additional $250,000.
+However, in some circumstances, the Attorney General can increase the bond amount to $1 million.

 This specific bond type is subject to underwriting, meaning the amount you’ll pay depends on a review of your personal credit report as well as your required bond amount.
 Don’t worry about bad credit affecting your chance of posting a bond.
 The experts at SuretyBonds.com make the bonding process fast and easy for all applicants.
 Request your free bond quote now!